dr1co/zaprecall/README.md

 ### Features

 The app flow is pretty simple.
-The user can set a goal of how many flashcards he wants to remember, starts the recall and there will be 8 shuffled questions about React and JSX.
-Then they can tap the `play` button to read the question and try to answer it out loud or in their heads and then can flip the card.
+The user can choose which deck of questions they want to use and set a goal of how many flashcards he wants to remember.
+Then they can press the button to start the recall, in which there will be shuffled questions about the topic chosen.

+The user then can tap the `play` button to read the question and try to answer it out loud or in their heads and then can flip the card.

 Upon flipping the flashcard, there will be the answer and the user can select if they couldn't remember the answer, barely could or if they nailed it.
 That will repeat for all the 8 questions displayed.